saibot94/sim-dictionary/README.md

 ## Populating with data

-Use the `crawler_cli.py` script in the src folder:
+Use the `crawler_cli.py` script in the root folder:

 ```text
 usage: crawler_cli [-h] [--crawlers CRAWLERS] name